MrKaszeba19/PapajLang/README.md

 - Remember that all values and operands must be delimited with at least 1 whitespace char (e.g. space bar).
 - If you need help, you can type `rpn help`.
 - If you want to parse an RPN script file, then execute `rpn parse FILENAME`.
+- If you want to run a REPL of PapajScript, then execute `rpn repl`.

 **Flags are actually removed and won't be available in the next releases, from 0.4.1 onwards**